SeaBassBand/NovelAI-Artist-Ranker/README.md

 In case you couldn't tell already this entire project was 1000% vibecoded, specifically using chatgpt, even the documentation is done by it, just to let you know, enjoy!
 Also this project should with very little tweaking work with Anima local generation instead of NAI, since they too have a lot of artists tags, let me know if thats something you would want._

-NovelAI Artist Ranker turns a subjective question—“which style do I actually prefer?”—into a repeatable blind-comparison workflow.
+NovelAI Artist Ranker aims to help you discover strong and appealing artists tag tailored to you, by turning the task into a repeatable simple blind-comparison workflow.
 It generates controlled A/B image duels, records your choices, and gradually builds personal rankings for individual artist tags and artist combinations.
 The statistics do the remembering; your only job is to judge two pictures with unreasonable seriousness.

 <p align="center">
   <img src="docs/images/intro-artist-ranking.webp" alt="Illustration of a focused user comparing generated images at a desktop computer" width="100%">